nithishakumar/nithishakumar/README.md

 # Hi, I'm Nithisha!👋👩🏾

-🏫 I'm a junior studying Computer Science at the University of Michigan. <br>
+🏫 I'm a rising senior studying Computer Science at the University of Michigan. <br>
 ####
-😄 My pronouns are she/her and my name is pronounced Ni - th ("th" as in think) - eesha. <br>
+😄 My pronouns are she/her and my name is pronounced Ni - th ("th" as in think) - isha. <br>
 ####
 🥽 I enjoy working on XR projects! <br>
 ####